wilsonehusin/husin.dev/content/posts/2024-03-23-go-binary-tools/index.md

 golang.org/x/tools/cmd/stringer github.com/sqlc-dev/sqlc/cmd/sqlc
 ```

-With some bash, we can get something close to "give me all dependencies required for this project"
+With some bash, we can get something close to "give me all dependencies required for this project".

 ```bash
 #!/usr/bin/env bash